Last updated: March 22, 2026 — Data from FCC National Broadband Map & Ookla Speedtest Intelligence

 Local Summary for Houston

 Data shown here reflects known provider options near this location.
-Availability may vary by exact address.
+Availability can still differ by block or building.

 6 providers near HoustonUp to 5 GbpsPlans from $40/mo